klmnden/azure-docs.tr-tr/articles/media-services/previous/media-services-rest-configure-asset-delivery-policy.md

 ### <a name="assetdeliverypolicyconfigurationkey"></a>AssetDeliveryPolicyConfigurationKey

-Aşağıdaki liste, belirli bir yapılandırma için bir varlık teslim ilkesini almak için kullanılan anahtarları yapılandırmak için ayarlayabilirsiniz değerleri açıklanmaktadır.
+Aşağıdaki enum değerleri için bir varlık teslim ilkesini belirli yapılandırmasını almak için kullanılan anahtarları yapılandırmak için ayarlayabilirsiniz açıklar.

     public enum AssetDeliveryPolicyConfigurationKey
     {